Sumenep (town)

 This district is located 175 km east of Surabaya and 965 km east of Jakarta.
-Geographically, Kota Sumenep is in the eastern coast of Madura island.
+Geographically, Kota Sumenep is near the southeastern coast of Madura island (but is separated from the sea by Kalianget District).
 Infrastructure and settlements from Sumenep Regency are also concentrated in this district, which is the center of government and economy for regency at the far eastern end of the island of Madura.
 Hugely prosperous in the eighteenth century, it is now a quiet, peaceful backwater, with its past glory still in evidence.

 Etymology

 Kota Sumenep gained it is name from the combination of two words.
 The word Kota comes from Indonesian word kota which in turn comes from the Sanskrit word कोट्ट (koṭṭa) which means fort, fortress, castle, fortified house, fortification, works, city, town, or place encircled by walls.
 It is also used formally in a few other Indonesian towns (districts) and cities, for example; Kota Jantho, Kota Tambolaka, and Kota Waisai.
 It can also be used informally to refer to any towns (districts) or cities.
 Hence, a direct translation of the name Kota Sumenep into English would be "Town of Sumenep" or "Sumenep Town".

-While, the name Sumenep originated from the language of Old Javanese people from the words of Sungeneb (ᬲᬸᬗᭂᬦᭂᬩ᭄) which means "the quiet valley", referring to most of the Kota Sumenep area which used to be land used by swamp deposits.
+While, the name Sumenep originated from the language of Old Javanese people from the words of Sungeneb (Old Javanese: ᬲᬸᬗᭂᬦᭂᬩ᭄, romanized: Suṅĕnĕb) which means "the quiet valley", referring to most of the Kota Sumenep area which used to be land used by swamp deposits.
 Hence, Western writers often refer to Sumenep as Soemanap, Soemenap or Soemenep.
-In Bijdragen tot de kennis van de residentie Madoera (1858) published in Tijdschrift voor Nederlandsch Indië, J. Hageman stated that since the ruler of Sumenep, Tirtanegara replaced Cokranegara II in 1751, the word Sumenep was used officially as meaning "settled water" – bezonken water (in Dutch).
+In Bijdragen tot de kennis van de residentie Madoera (1858) published in Tijdschrift voor Nederlandsch Indië, J. Hageman stated that since the ruler of Sumenep, Tirtanegara replaced Cakranegara II in 1751, the word Sumenep was used officially as meaning "settled water" – bezonken water (in Dutch).

 Geography

 Most of the Kota Sumenep District area is located in the lowlands, which around 46 percent is paddy fields, rivers and plantations, the remainder is in the form of residential land, offices or agencies, shops, industry and other urban infrastructure.
-It is bordered by the Manding District to the north, Gapura District with Kalianget District to the east, and the Batuan District to the south and west.
+It is bordered by the Manding District to the north, Gapura District to the east, Kalianget District to the southeast, and the Batuan District to the south and west.